LucaMarzialetti/Crawler_BGPStream/README.md

 * Open the page in the browser as a local file
   * with limitations: no web cache (localStorage) is available for data caching

+## Use and Motivation

+The tool "translates" the events shown on the BGPStream.com webpage producing a table of cases which also contains the URL for the visualization of the event using the RIPE analysis tool  * UpstreamVisibility *. https://stat.ripe.net/widget/upstream-visibility

+For short, it will be produce a valid UpstreamVisibility URL, already configured with valid * starttime * * endtime * and * resource * fields, taken from the BGPStream.com event.

 ## UI Workflow & Usage